thibka/perfect-gui/README.md

     width: 250,
     // Width of the panel (in pixels).
     // Default is 290.

+    maxHeight: 500,
+    // Maximum height beyond which scrolling is necessary.
+    // Default is the smallest value between the height of the window and the height of the container.

     closed: false,
-    // Defines whether the panel should be open or closed by default.
+    // Defines whether the panel should be closed by default.
-    // Default is false (open).
+    // Default is false.

     position: 'bottom right',
     // Defines where to place the panel on screen.
-    // Accepted values are 'top', 'bottom', 'left' and 'right'
-    // in no particular order ('bottom right' = 'right bottom').
+    // Accepted values are 'top', 'bottom', 'left' and 'right' in no particular order ('bottom right' = 'right bottom').
     // If multiple instances have the same position, they will be stacked horizontally.
-    // Default is 'top left'.
+    // Default is 'top right'.

     draggable: false,
     // Defines if the panel can be manually moved across the screen.